How to Change Hard Water to Soft Water for Your Shower

 The calcium in hard water settles on the skin and clogs pores, leading to several of the issues we just listed out.
 It can also make the hair lose its natural lustre and softness.

 Besides, with hard water, you will need to make use of more soap in order to properly clean yourself.
-Water with such high mineral content can also damage your bathroom fittings, walls, and floor.
+Water with such high mineral content can also damage your bathroom fittings, shower accessories, walls, tiles, and floor.